sarl/sarl/sarl-officialdoc/src/main/documentation/faq/GeneralFAQ.md

 To solve this problem:
 * Install the JDK [:sarl-run.min.jdk.version!], and configuring your operating system to use it by default;
-* Force the SARL product to use the JDK [:sarl-run.min.jdk.version!] by editing the `sarlide.ini` file as follows.
+* Force the SARL product to use the JDK [:sarl-run.min.jdk.version!] by editing the `sarlide.ini` and `Info.plist` files as follows.

 [:Fact:]("[:sarl-run.min.jdk.version!]".shouldBeAtLeastJava)

-The editing of the `sarlide.ini` could be done by following the steps:
+The editing of the `sarlide.ini` file could be done by following the steps:

 1. Locate the folder in which your JVM (not the standard Mac JRE) is installed, e.g. `/Library/Java/JavaVirtualMachines/jdk17/Contents/Home/bin`.
 The previous folder must contains the tools `javac` and `java`.
 2. Open the folder in which the SARL `Eclipse.app` was copied